servitola/dotfiles/README.md

 * Set CapsLock to do nothing in settings
 * Set screenshot shortcuts to another shortcuts (even if they are turned off) for [Flameshot](https://flameshot.org/) could take them

+## Features
+* The easiest Window management: ctrl + alt + arrow keys
+* Great setup for [ZSH](https://www.wikiwand.com/en/Z_shell) with [oh-my-zsh](https://ohmyz.sh/) and [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme
+* Autoupdate **Everything** with 'up' command.
+Run it from Terminal.
+It cleans cache folders also
+* KeyboardPilot alternative: Switch to preferred language on any App focused with the short script.
+I use English everywhere except for Telegram.
+Check `hammerspoon/set_language_on_app_focused.lua` for details
+* Almost all shortcuts are easy to use and setup with: 'hammerspoon/Spoons/Hotkeys.spoon/init.lua'

 ## Extra
 * [JetBrains Rider](https://www.jetbrains.com/rider/) settings